Really Love (KSI song): Writing and production

 "Really Love" was co-produced by British DJ and record producer Digital Farm Animals and British record production duo Mojam.
 The chorus was co-written by British singer-songwriters MNEK and KABBA.
 They gave the chorus to KSI, who wrote and recorded two verses for "Really Love".
 Being a UK garage track, KSI "thought it made sense" to ask British singer-songwriter Craig David to perform the chorus.
 KSI recalled, "We [sent the track] to Craig, hoping [that] he'd say yes.
 And he gave a resounding yes."
 David recalled, "[KSI] reached out to me [and said], 'I've got this song that I think you'd be perfect on.'
 And I was like, 'Yeah, I'd be well up for it.
 Let me hear the song.'
 I heard it and I was like, 'Bro, this is a tune.'
 So I jumped on it that [same] night [and] vocalled it.
 I was going back and forth with [KSI], asking him, 'What [do you] think?'
 And he was so on it."

 Speaking on collaborating with David, KSI said, "To say [that] I’m excited is a complete understatement.
 I’m still in disbelief.
 I’m working with Craig David; a childhood hero of mine."
 KSI continued, "I saw him perform last year at Ibiza Rocks and he was amazing.
 I was in awe of seeing him perform.
 It was cool to finally be able to make a song with him.
 I didn't even think I'd be able to make a song with him."
 KSI affirmed, "We just clicked...
 It was so easy [to work with him].
 He's the nicest guy and a lot of fun to work with."
 Reflecting on the collaboration, David said, "Working with KSI has been an amazing experience for me and also a lot of fun.
 He’s a great guy with an amazing energy."
 David affirmed, "I just really appreciate the fact that [KSI] called me to say, 'Would you jump on this?'
 I know about [his] career and what he's done, [so] I was like, 'Wow, man.
 You've got such a huge fan base and you've drawn for me for this record.'"
 When asked if they would work together again in the future, both artists expressed interest; David said, "[I'd] love too", and KSI said, "Of course.
 Of course...
 I'm excited to do more in the future if that ever happens."
 Regarding the involvement of MNEK, KSI said, "It was a match made in heaven.
 And his energy is amazing.
 He's the nicest guy ever."

-The song interpolates the 2001 UK number one "Do You Really Like It?" by DJ Pied Piper and the Masters of Ceremonies.
+The song interpolates the guitar hook of "Do You Really Like It?" by DJ Pied Piper and the Masters of Ceremonies.
 All members are therefore credited as co-songwriters on "Really Love".